4 Helpful TIPS For Blogging with a Disability

 Copy and paste.

-Nobody says you cannot copy and paste previous work (of your own) to use as a template.
-Also when I am sharing calendar information, it is perfectly ordinary to use the script they’ve created as a starting place.
+When I am sharing calendar information, it is perfectly ordinary to use the script they’ve created as a starting place.

 Schedule Social Media Posts in Advance.